dongzhuoer/homesite/content/post/2018/11-20-github-api-limit-teach-new-docker-tip.md

   - one stage to install the packages
   - another stage to copy the `site-library/` folder.

-In this way, I can write the `GITHUB_PAT` value in `Dockerfile` ^[Of course the repository containing the `Dockerfile` has to be private then], and `docker history` can't see it since the second stage doesn't use it.
+In this way, I can write the `GITHUB_PAT` value in `Dockerfile`, and `docker history` can't see it since the second stage doesn't use it.
+(Of course the repository containing the `Dockerfile` has to be private then.)